frisbro303/signDNE_python/README.md

 # Sign ariaDNE
-A Python package for ariaDNE and its sign-oriented extension
+A Python package for ariaDNE and its sign-oriented extension.

 ## Index
 1. [Package description](#Package-description)